hai-vr/documentation/docs/basis/avatar-customization/vixxy/development-branch.md

 #### Remap

-*Remap* changes the input range to the output range.
+*Remap* converts a measured value from the input range to the output range.
+This can be used to define a minimum and maximum distance, angle, or speed.

+When using an *Angle* measurement, it is strongly recommended to make use of the Remap function to remap from degrees down to a usable range.

 For example, in the case of an *Angle* measurement, remapping from (30, 180) to (0, 1) will make the angle of 30 degrees output 0.0, and the angle of 180 degrees output 1.0.
 The angle of 105 degrees, which is halfway between 30 degrees and 180 degrees, will be 0.5.